Deadly blast in Guinea's capital threatens gas shortages across the West African nation | Headlines

 However, the gas shortages were already impacting the public transport system, which is heavily relied upon in the country.

-“I wanted to go to Kaloum to see the state of my shop … but the taxi who used to charge me 10,000 Guinean Franc ($10.8) to reach Kaloum told me to pay 50,000 Guinean Franc ($54),” said Nouhan Touré, a 45-year-old trader.
-“I chose to stay at home and give the amount to my wife to go to the market,” he added.
+"I wanted to go to Kaloum to see the state of my shop … but the taxi who used to charge me 10,000 Guinean Franc (USD 10.8) to reach Kaloum told me to pay 50,000 Guinean Franc (USD 54)," said Nouhan Toure, a 45-year-old trader.
+"I chose to stay at home and give the amount to my wife to go to the market," he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)